balogsun/maven-java-builds/README.md

 Ensure you're using Java 17 or later.
 Set up your environment:

 ## Conclusion
-By following these detailed steps, I successfully set up Tomcat, deployed a Java application, and integrated Nexus Repository into my workflow.
-This deployment not only streamlined my development process but also enhanced collaboration within my team.
-With the ability to manage dependencies efficiently and deploy applications reliably, you will feel more confident in delivering quality software in a timely manner.
+With these detailed steps, you would have successfully accomplished three key objectives: setting up Tomcat, deploying a Java application, and integrating Nexus Repository into the workflow.
+This process not only streamlined the development process but will also enhance collaboration within a team.
+The ability to manage dependencies efficiently and deploy applications reliably will definitely increase one's confidence in delivering high-quality software on time.
+Furthermore, these manual builds can be integrated into CI/CD pipelines, offering potential for full automation.
+Overall, this implementation significantly improves development lifecycle, positioning a team for more efficient and effective project execution.